 From time to time, we make debt or equity investments in other companies that we may not control or over which we may not have sole control.
 For example, we own only 45% of the outstanding Alliance Boots equity interests as of the date of this report.
 While we have the right to appoint four designees to serve on the Alliance Boots Board of Directors and veto rights over certain significant Alliance Boots actions under the terms of our shareholders agreement with them, we do not have the ability to control day-to-day operations of that company.
 Similarly, while we and Alliance Boots have the right, but not the obligation, to invest in AmerisourceBergen common stock and to designate up to two members of the AmerisourceBergen board of directors in certain circumstances if we achieve specified ownership milestones, we do not and will not have the ability to control day-to-day operations of that company.
 Although the businesses in which we have made non-controlling investments generally have a significant health and daily living or prescription drug component, some of them operate in businesses that are different from our primary lines of business.
 Investments in these businesses, among other risks, subject us to the operating and financial risks of the businesses we invest in and to the risk that we do not have sole control over the operations of these businesses.
-From time to time, we may make additional investments in or acquire other entities that may subject us to similar risks.
-Investments in entities over which we do not have sole control, including joint ventures and strategic alliances, present additional risks such as having differing objectives from our partners or the entities in which we invest, or becoming involved in disputes, or competing with those persons.
+From time to time, we may make additional investments in or acquire other entities that may subject us to similar risks such as having differing objectives from our partners or the entities in which we invest, or becoming involved in disputes, or competing with those persons.
 In addition, we rely on the internal controls and financial reporting controls of these entities and their failure to maintain effectiveness or comply with applicable standards may adversely affect us.